dgadams/spy-server/README.md

 ## Notes:
 - Built on an debian-slim linux.
     - Many unneeded libraries and commands are removed to shrink the footprint.
-    - spy-server image size is 34 MB.
+    - spy-server image size is just under 10 MB.
 - Build this with "docker buildx build -t spy-server ."
 - Pulls the spyserver binary from Airspy